jsaintrocc/myblvmgncube/manual/guide/14-heated-bed-frame.md

     ![](img/14-SpaceBedHolders.JPG)\
     *fig 14.14*

-11. Now tighten the 2 M5 screws on the sides of the bed holders to fix them in place on the bed frame.
+11. Now tighten the 2x M5 screws on the sides of each bed holder to fix them in place on the bed frame.

     ![](img/14-AttachSideBedHolders.JPG)\
     *fig 14.15*

-12. Remove the heated bed so you can tighten the M5 screw on the top of each bed holder
+12. Remove the heated bed so you can tighten the M5 screw on the top of each bed holder.
+So it doesn't get in the way we'll leave the bed off and reattach the bed in a later step.

     ![](img/14-TopScrewBedHolder.JPG)\
     *fig 14.16*